slsa-framework/github-actions-demo/README.md

 ## Example

-To see an example of the action... in action, see the [example](https://github.com/slsa-framework/github-actions-demo/blob/main/.github/workflows/example-publish.yml) in this repository.
+To see an example of the action... in action, see the [example action](https://github.com/slsa-framework/github-actions-demo/blob/main/.github/workflows/example-publish.yml) and [example provenance](https://github.com/slsa-framework/github-actions-demo/blob/main/examples/build.provenance) in this repository.

 ## Usage